 Randi Harper is a terrible human being

 It all came to a head for Wil Wheaton when he blocked a trans woman for pulling a prank on him that involved the old “deez nuts” joke.
-This person then rallied other trans people and they demanded as a group Mastodon remove Wheaton.
+This person then rallied other trans people and as a group demanded Mastodon remove Wheaton.
 Unlike Twitter’s response to Wil Wheaton’s demand to remove Alex Jones from the platform, Mastodon was more than happy to comply with the demand to remove Wheaton.

 Wil Wheaton is no longer on the decentralized platform.

 So there you have it.
 Wil Wheaton finds himself without Twitter and fake Twitter.
 It’s a sad tale.
 People like Wheaton rely on Twitter as a mechanism to share their virtue.
 I actually feel bad for him.
 What good is it to want to punch Nazis if you can’t broadcast that fact on social media?
-I guess he’ll just have to start actually punching people he decides are Nazis and let people find out about it from police reports.
+I guess he’ll just have to start actually punching people he decides are Nazis and let people find out about it from police reports and TMZ.